-In a previous post here on Out There with the Birds, I told you that I moved—not far from my previous residence, and even closer to the big, historic cemetery that I consider my patch, where I walk, bird, and meditate several mornings a week.
+In a previous post, I told you that I moved—not far from my previous residence, and even closer to the big, historic cemetery that I consider my patch, where I walk, bird, and meditate several mornings a week.

 Now that I’ve settled into my new abode and unpacked (mostly), I’ve had more time to spend outside on my newly rehabbed deck and in my yard, which overlooks a small, unmanaged (i.e., wild) city park, with tall trees and lots of undergrowth (i.e., habitat).
 I’ve gotten serious about paying attention to the birds I hear and see in and from my property.

 It’s fun starting from scratch on a yard list.
 Common birds gain new importance.
 (I’m pretty sure I’ve seen and heard house finches, but did I remember to write them down?
 Why haven’t I even heard a song sparrow yet??)

 Who would think that a move of two blocks would result in species that never, in seven years, visited my previous yard?
 Several of the first 21 bird species on my new yard list never made it onto my old one.
 I live about a mile from the nearest riverbank, but a great blue heron flew over my roof and landed in a treetop just down the street!
 That was a shocker.
 A scarlet tanager sang noisily a few days ago from the trees surrounding my deck.
 I’ve been enjoying the sights and sounds of summer tanagers for much of the spring and summer in the historic cemetery nearby, so the scarlet in my yard was also a happy surprise.